christian-vorhemus/autcar/docs/3_Autonomous_Driving.md

   ```
  python src/training_sample_keras.py
   ```
  Training will roughly take 30-60 minutes with ~2000 images and 20 epochs depending on your PC.
 The output should be a file named `driver_keras.onnx`

 ### 4) Test your model

 1. After training, we call the method `trainer.test()` to test how well out model performs.
-The method `trainer.create_balanced_dataset()` has created two files for us, `train_map.txt` and `test_map.txt`.
+The method `trainer.create_balanced_dataset()` has created two files for us, `train_map.txt` and `test_map.txt`. `train_map.txt` contains a list of path to images and the corresponding command we want to predict. `test_map.txt` was not used for training but can now be used to evaluate the model.
-2. Change the first parameter so it points to the .onnx model you created with `trainer.train()` and the second parameter to point to the balanced dataset `test_map.txt` file
-3. Run the function.
-You get two images as an output: A confusion matrix and a table containing several different scores:
+2. When you run `trainer.test()` you get two images as an output: A confusion matrix and a table containing several different scores:

     <img src="../images/D3_2.jpg" width="400">

  The confusion matrix compares the predictions the model makes with the expected values (ground truth).
 Take a look at the first column: It contains all the predictions the model made for driving left.
 And as you see in the first row, the majority of predictions for driving left were actually correct.
+In the second row (still first column) you see in some cases the model predicted to drive left when actually driving forward was the correct command.
+This rectangle is light grey, it means we have fewer predictions on this (wrong) label than for the right class.
 Ideally, our confusion matrix shows us a diagonal black line from top left to bottom right.

  In the table you see that the accuracy for predicting the class "forward" correctly is 71% - this is okay but we could do better, we'll take a look on how we increase accuracy of our models in one of our tutorials.